 These specialized silicon architectures and parallel engines are key to sustaining future gains in compute performance and combatting the slowing of Moore’s Law and the end of power scaling, Woo said.
 By rethinking the way processors are architected for certain markets, chipmakers can develop dedicated hardware capable of operating with 100 to 1,000 times greater energy efficiency than general purpose processors to overcome another big limiter to scaling compute performance – power.

 For its part, the memory industry can improve performance by signaling at higher data rates and using stacked architectures like HBM for greater power efficiency and performance, and by bringing compute closer to the data.

 Memory scaling for AI

 A key challenge is scaling memory for AI.
 Demand for better voice, gesture and facial recognition experiences and more immersive virtual reality and augmented reality interactions is tremendous, said Bill En, senior director at AMD, speaking at the symposium.
-Offering these experiences requires more computing capability – high-performance computing (HPC) to make big data analytics possible, the analytics themselves, and machine learning that generates meaningful insights using AI and machine intelligence.
+These capabilities require more processing power across both high-performance computing (HPC) for big data analytics and machine learning as it relies on AI and machine intelligence to generate meaningful insights.

 Emerging machine learning applications include classification and security, medicine, advanced driver assistance, human-aided design, real-time analytics and industrial automation.
 And with 75 billion IoT-connected devices – all generating data – expected by 2025, there will be no shortage of data to analyze, En said.
 The wings alone of a new Airbus A380-1000 feature some 10,000 sensors.